 2. Polish your social media profile.
-According to the Pew Research Center, nearly 70% of U.S. adults use at least one social media site, up from 60% in 2013 and 50% in 2010.
+According to the Pew Research Center, nearly 70% of U.S. adults used at least one social media site in 2021, up from 60% in 2013 and 50% in 2010.
 By maintaining a current profile on sites such as LinkedIn and Facebook, you can expand your sphere of influence.
 But don’t just build it and forget it.
 You should actively update your social media to increase its effectiveness.
 When you do meet a good prospect, there’s a good chance they will check you out online.
 When purchasing goods or services, 82% of buyers say they look up providers on LinkedIn before responding to their prospecting efforts.2

 There are a variety of ways to involve the family, including hosting events, such as socials, picnics, volunteer opportunities, or seminars on relevant financial topics.
 In addition, you should invite family members to periodic meetings to discuss your clients’ financial situation and investment strategies.

 Involving all generations in your clients’ financial planning process can help smooth out the ultimate transfer of wealth while giving you an opportunity to maintain a working relationship with your clients’ next generation.
-(For more, see: Are you ready for the great wealth transfer?)

 4. Decide on an expertise.
-With more than 300,000 investment advisors in the United States,4 it’s important to distinguish yourself from the competition.
+With more than 327,000 investment advisors in the United States4, it’s important to distinguish yourself from the competition.
 Is there an area of financial services that suits your skills and interests?
-An area of specialization could help distinguish your business from your competition.
+An area of specialization could distinguish your business from your competition.
 For instance, do you have strong expertise in income investing, tax savings, IRAs, retirement planning, options, futures, mutual funds, life insurance, estate planning, long-term care insurance, college savings, or a certain style of money management?
 Begin positioning yourself as an expert in one of those areas.

 The specialty you choose will become the focus of your marketing and brand positioning.
 It’s how you introduce yourself and how you position your business in marketing materials.
 It’s what you write about, speak about, teach, and refer to if you have a chance to pitch your expertise to the media.